grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 limit, it will be capped to that limit.
 This capping will be performed in the subchannel itself, so that it will apply regardless of where the attribute is set.

-The max_connections_per_subchannel attribute can change with each resolver update, regardless of whether it is set via the service config or via an LB policy.
-When this happens, we do not want to throw away the subchannel and create a new one, since that would cause unnecessary connection churn.
-This means that the max_connections_per_subchannel attribute must not be considered part of the subchannel's unique identity that is set only at subchannel creation time; instead, it must be an attribute that can be changed over the life of a subchannel.
-The approach for this will be different in C-core than in Java and Go.

-If the max_connections_per_subchannel attribute is unset, the subchannel will assume a default of 1, which effectively means the same behavior as before this gRFC.

 #### C-core